robinch-top/websocket-node/README.md

-use node websocket build the game back-end
+use node socket build the game back-end